Dawnkai/plotter/README.md

 10. `templates/*.html` - pages of the webapp
 11. `camera.py` - script controlling the camera
 12. `database.py` - script for operating on the database
+13. `entrypoint.sh` - bash script used to start the app
-13. `extractor.py` - script for extracting contours from images using OpenCV library
+14. `extractor.py` - script for extracting contours from images using OpenCV library
-14. `logger.py` - setup for logging:
+15. `logger.py` - setup for logging:
 * Logs of level `DEBUG` will be saved to a file named `plotter.log`
 * Logs of level `INFO` will be printed to the console
-15. `main.py` - main server with all the endpoints, merging all parts together
+16. `main.py` - main server with all the endpoints, merging all parts together
-16. `plot.py` - script for working with the plotter
+17. `plot.py` - script for working with the plotter
-17. `requirements.pip` - list of libraries required in the project
+18. `requirements.pip` - list of libraries required in the project

 ## Installation
 1. Install python on your Raspberry Pi (Python 3+):